pmsandhu/copy-pkg-json-webpack-plugin/README.md

 ]
 ```
 ### Replace
-The replace key expects an object with property names from your original package.json file that you wish to replace with different properties:.
+The replace key expects an object with property names from your original package.json file that you wish to replace with different properties
 ```javascript
 plugins : [
   new CopyPackageJsonPlugin({